nancypannu03/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-In this Analysis, we have to figure out the percentage of the total successful, failed and canceled plays based on dollat amount goal ranges.
+In this Analysis, we have to figure out the percentage of the total successful, failed and canceled plays based on dollar amount goal ranges.
 For this, we created a new sheet named as "Outcomes Based On Goals" with the following Columns: <br />

 -Goal <br />